Maria Skyllas-Kazacos

-Maria Skyllas-Kazacos AM FTSE (born 26 October 1951) is an Australian chemical engineer best known for her pioneering work of the vanadium redox battery, which she created at the University of New South Wales in the 1980s.
+Maria Skyllas-Kazacos (born 1951) is an Australian chemical engineer best known for her pioneering work of the vanadium redox battery, which she created at the University of New South Wales in the 1980s.
 Her design used sulfuric acid electrolytes and was patented by the university.
 In 1999 she was appointed a Member of the Order of Australia "for service to science and technology, particularly in the development of the vanadium redox battery as an alternative power source".

 She is an emeritus professor at the University of New South Wales.

 Early life

 Skyllas-Kazacos was born as Maria Skyllas in Kalymnos, Greece, in 1951 and emigrated to Australia in 1954.
 She is the oldest of four siblings.
 She attended Fort Street Girls High School in Sydney, before beginning a degree in industrial chemistry at the University of New South Wales.
 She graduated with first class honours and the University Medal in 1974.

 She completed her PhD in 1978 at the UNSW School of Chemical Technology on the topic of the electrochemistry of molten salts.